-When we think of depression, we tend to only consider the emotional distress this condition brings, not about the overall impact on our health.
+When we think of depression, we tend to only consider the emotional distress this condition brings, not the overall impact on our health.
 While we might not notice at first, depression also affects our appearance, especially our hair.
 Let’s find out in what ways depression affects the hair and what we can do about it.

 What Is Hair Loss?

 Hair loss is the process of losing your hair due to age, specific health conditions, or heredity reasons.
-Even though hair loss is more prevalent in older people, it can occur even to those who are quite young.
+Even though hair loss is more prevalent in older people, it can occur even in those who are quite young.
 To determine the exact underlying cause of your hair loss, it’s best to consult with a specialist who will be able to advise you on the best treatment options.

 How to Diagnose Hair Loss?

 Your doctor will determine the exact cause of the hair loss by taking a full medical history, doing a physical examination, and using a special microscope to take a detailed look at the scalp.
 On some occasions, a biopsy of the scalp skin may be needed.
-This involves the doctor carefully removing a section of the skin in your scalp and sending it for testing.
+This involves the doctor carefully removing a section of the skin on your scalp and sending it for testing.

 Stress and Hair Loss

 Every now and then, people experience a larger amount of hair fall than usual.
 What many don’t know is that one of the most common causes is stress.
 One upside to the hair loss triggered by stress is that your hair will grow back.
-Managing your stress is often the key to go back to a healthy hair growth rate.
+Managing your stress is often the key to going back to a healthy hair growth rate.

 There are three types of hair loss associated with stress: telogen effluvium, trichotillomania, and alopecia areata